mattjgagnon/qualities-of-good-code/README.md

 - Tested: Has automated tests

 ### Secure
+- Does the code have logic for common attack vectors?
+- Does the code gracefully and securely handle less well known vectors?

 ### Performant
+- Is the best data structure used for each unit of code?
+- Is the best algorithm used for each unit of code?

 ### Operative
 - Does the code work and perform its intended function?
+- Are happy and unhappy paths fully thought through and covered?

 ### Readable
 - Is each function short and not complex?
 (For example, 20 LOC or fewer and CC of less than 6.
 This aids understanding and maintainability.)